How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 See the TideWe 5500cu

 The TideWe 5500cu is an excellent backpack that offers great value for its price.
 It features a lightweight metal external frame, making it easier to carry heavier loads.
-The water-resistant bag has a generous capacity of 90 liters, providing ample space for all your gear.
+The water-resistant bag has a generous capacity of 90 liters (5500 cubic inches), providing ample space for all your gear.
 Additionally, you have the option to strap bulkier items, such as a sleeping bag, pad, shelter, bear canister, and trekking poles, to the frame, further increasing the pack’s capacity.
 This not only allows you to carry more gear but also helps distribute the weight of the load more effectively.
-The backpack is designed to accommodate 2 or 3-liter hydration systems, ensuring you stay hydrated during your outdoor adventures.
+The backpack is designed to accommodate 2- or 3-liter hydration systems, ensuring you stay hydrated during your outdoor adventures.

-The TideWe 5500 external frame pack features a simple yet effective design, and is made with reasonably high-quality materials.
+The TideWe 5500cu external frame pack features a simple yet effective design and is made with reasonably high-quality materials.
 The ergonomic lumbar support plate enables weight transfer to your hips, providing added comfort, stability, and improved carrying efficiency.
 The pockets are easily accessible, and the included rain cover is a bonus that would be particularly useful for adventurous outdoor enthusiasts who don’t mind backpacking in inclement weather.
-All of these features come at a price that’s hard to beat – for just over $100, you’ll get excellent quality.
+All of these features come at a price that’s hard to beat – for around $150, you get excellent quality.

 #3 Kelty Trekker 65